shajivmasters/Assignment/README.md

 	         * Install mysql-community-server
 	         * Start the mysql service and capture the data that it is listening on alll the ports
 	         * Change the password to a known password for root
+	         * Generated a random passwords to reset the new passowrd to root and toweruser
 	         * Setup an account toweruser with full privilege
-	         * Setup an account towerreadonly with readonly acces .
-I am using in the FASTAPI to query as it is PoC I hard coded .
-We could use the vault solution or crypt it in script as well .
-You can check that using the “SHOW GRANTS FOR 'towerro'@'%';”
 	         * Application setup like chaning permission and starting/bootstrapping the FAST API

     9.	ssh -i /Users/monu/.ssh/towerkeypair centos@<publicip reported from terraform apply